Into This Juvenile Apocalypse Our Golden Blood to Pour Let Us Never

 Into This Juvenile Apocalypse Our Golden Blood to Pour Let Us Never (often shortened to just Into This Juvenile Apocalypse) is a live album collaboration between the Japanese improv musician Keiji Haino and the American/Canadian metal band Sumac.
 The album was released on October 7, 2022, through Thrill Jockey, and follows Haino and Sumac's two previous collaborations, Even for Just the Briefest Moment Keep Charging This 'Expiation' Plug in to Making It Slightly Better (2019) and American Dollar Bill – Keep Facing Sideways, You're Too Hideous to Look at Face On (2018).

 Recording

-The album was record live in front of an audience in Vancouver's historic Astoria Hotel as a one-off performance during Haino's 2019 North American tour.
+The album was recorded live in front of an audience in Vancouver's historic Astoria Hotel as a one-off performance during Haino's 2019 North American tour.
 As a work of free improvisation music, the four-piece unit went on stage without any planning of what they would perform.
 In a press release for the album described the recording as, "a musical unit bouncing unfiltered ideas off of one another, mining a trove of textures and timbres from their armory to buoy and bolster these living and breathing pieces.
 Like so many albums documenting free music, the thrill here is in the tight rope walk, the wavering moments of uncertainty, and the ecstatic moments of shared brilliance."